Welcome to our list of virtual happy hour games, ideas, and activities.

-Most trivia adapts well to an online format, so you can do a variety of “name that tune” style trivia, pub trivia and more.
-One recommendation is try to include action items in your virtual happy hour trivia because sitting in front of a soul-sucking screen the entire time usually doesn’t maximize engagement.
+Most trivia adapts well to an online format, so you can do a variety of “name that tune” style trivia, pub trivia, and more.
+One recommendation is to try to include action items in your virtual happy hour trivia because sitting in front of a soul-sucking screen the entire time usually doesn’t maximize engagement.

-The easiest way to make your own virtual happy hour trivia questions is to Google a subject that is relevant to your audience for “weird facts about _________” and then turn that list into multiple choice questions.
+The easiest way to make your own virtual happy hour trivia questions is to Google a subject that is relevant to your audience for “weird facts about _________” and then turn that list into multiple-choice questions.
 For example, “weird facts about virtual happy hours” for a very meta approach.

-If you prefer a more hands-off approach, then we can host your next virtual happy hour trivia for you.
+If you prefer a more hands-off approach, then we can host your next virtual happy hour trivia for you!